What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 What is your adventure priority?
 Does MotorBikePacking provide an opportunity?

 Whatever your motivation, MotorBikePacking usually allows us to travel farther and more often.
-The economies may allow for multiple motorcycle trips each year.
+Saving money when BUYING your motorcycle may allow for multiple motorcycle trips each year.
 These benefits apply equally to the motorcycle travel newcomer and the experienced rider.

 Manufacturers are finally starting to notice as the sales of expensive, behemoth cycles stagnate, but smaller, more economical bikes are the hottest models.
-Not every adventure requires a deluxe ADV bike!
-Adventures are not dependent on the SIZE of the motorcycle!
+Not every adventure requires a deluxe 1250cc motorcycle with satellite radio and an electric windshield - with $1,000 monthly payments and insurance!
+Adventures are not dependent on the SIZE or PRICE of the motorcycle!

 Older riders and smaller, lighter men and women are able to enjoy motorcycle adventures with smaller, lighter, and less expensive kits.
 They may also add years to their travels by not being limited to unwieldy, heavy machines.

 Fast forward to today and I wouldn’t choose a nearly 500-pound rig for solo backcountry adventures.
-Now that I am older and wiser, I know that I only average 25 miles per hour on ADV rides, and I can easily maintain this speed on a 200cc scrambler or 125cc mini-moto!
+Now that I am older and wiser, I know that I only average 25 miles per hour on ADV rides, and I can easily maintain this speed on a 250cc dual sport!
 These smaller motorcycles weigh LESS than half as much and may cost ONLY 10% of bigger "adventure" bikes.

 Would I choose a mini-moto for a ride to Alaska?
 Probably not - but it has been done!
 Would I choose a small scrambler for the slower pace on the TAT or Continental Divide route?
 Why not?!!!